Bulli, New South Wales

 Bulli (/ˈbʊlaɪ/ BULL-eye) is a northern suburb of Wollongong situated on the south coast of New South Wales, Australia.

 History

-Bulli is possibly derived from an Aboriginal word signifying "double or two mountains", but other derivations have been suggested.
+Bulli is possibly derived from an Aboriginal word signifying "double or two mountains" referring to Mount Kembla and Mount Keira, but other derivations have been suggested.

 Originally inhabited by Dharawal Aboriginal people, European wood cutters worked in the area from about 1815.
 The area was once abundant in Red Cedars, these are now still seen but thinly.
 The first permanent European settler was Cornelius O'Brien, who established a farm in 1823 and whose name was given in the pass at O'Briens Road south at Figtree.

 Bulli soil is also the primary source of soil and foundation of Sydney Cricket Ground, which makes the SCG being seen traditionally as one of the most spin-friendly international cricket grounds in Australia.

 Coal

 The Bulli Coal Company opened a mine in 1862 on the escarpment and built cottages to house miners and their families.
 Coal was transported by rail from the mine to Bulli Jetty at Sandon Point where it was loaded onto ships.

 The miners were paid in accordance with production, they were not paid a set wage.
 The first trade union in the Illawarra region was formed by miners at Bulli in 1879.
 Management retaliated by firing and evicting union miners and hiring non-union labour.

 On 23 March 1887, a gas explosion in the mine killed 81 men and boys, leaving 50 women widows and 150 children without fathers.
 There was one survivor, a 17-year-old boy who became known as "Boy Cope".
 A memorial obelisk listing the names of those who perished is situated in Park Road, Bulli, adjacent to the railway line.
 The mine reopened later in the year.
 The Bulli Mine Disaster was the worst in Australia's history until surpassed in 1902 by Mount Kembla.

 The disaster was first examined by a coroner's inquest.
 The verdict was delivered by the jury as: "Yes the Jury are of the opinion that William Wade and others came to their death in the Bulli Coalmine on 23rd or March 1887 by a gas explosion".
 The jury then added a rider: "which was brought about by the disregard of the Bulli Colliery Special Rules and Coal Mines Act, in allowing men to work when gas existed".
 Following the coroner's inquest a royal commission was established under the chairmanship of Dr. James R. M. Robertson to inquire into the accident.